9 POINTS — that quickly describe how our Internal State directs who we pick as partners

 Maybe it’s time to figure out how to make the field more fertile, greener and more resilient on a regular basis…so even when fire season does hit.. the fires are fewer, they burn out quickly and it takes far less effort to ‘manage’ them if you need to.

 And what can you do with all the energy you save by not having to ‘cope with’ or manage so much or so often?
 Well, you can put it towards other areas of your life, and towards your relationships.

 What we can do to begin

-So… if you’re tired of working only from one side of the equation by responding to ‘fires’ in your life or relationships as they come up, it may be time to diversify your efforts and create a ‘greener’, more resilient, inner ‘field’ by sustainably retraining (finish differentiating) your emotional response.
+So, if you’re tired of working only from one side of the equation by responding to ‘fires’ in your life or relationships as they come up, it may be time to diversify your efforts and create a ‘greener’, more resilient, inner ‘field’ by sustainably refining (finish differentiating) your emotional response.
 That way it’s working more appropriately, and more often in a moderate and centered activation state.

 It’s like becoming an athlete who can run “Ironman” plays.
-Combining your healthy coping strategies, with sustainable differentiation of your emotional response makes you a multi-dimensional, valuable player who can run both offense and defense at the same time.
+Combining your external coping strategies, with the development and differentiation of your emotional response makes you a multi-dimensional, valuable player who runs both offense and defense at the same time.